Akiri017/BookKeeper/README.md

 ## 🌐 Background

-BookKeeper is a minimalist backend system that allows users to keep track of the books they’ve read, are currently reading, or plan to read.
-It stores information such as the book’s title, author, reading status, rating, summary, quotes, and tags — and includes a cover photo link.
+BookKeeper is a minimalist backend system that allows users to keep track of the books they've read, are currently reading, or plan to read.
+It stores information such as the book's title, author, reading status, rating, summary, quotes, and tags — and includes a cover photo link.

 ---